by Tim Miller

 Houston, Texas, USA

 In spite of the turmoil, whenever I went out after work, I would walk the streets among the Egyptians.
-Everywhere I went, however, it seemed the people were frowning and staring back at me with a “dark” look.
-Maybe they knew I was an American and “better-off” than they were.
+Everywhere I went, however, it seemed the people were frowning and staring at me with a dark look.
+Maybe they knew I was an American, and therefore “better off” than they were.
 My own stoic expression didn’t help matters.

-One evening, I was walking along a dimly-lit sidewalk lined with men — looking just like men you might see on the street in America.
+One evening, I was walking along a dimly-lit sidewalk lined with men, men who looked just as you might see on the street in America.
 Concentrating on looking stoic, I tripped on a crack and slammed onto the sidewalk.
 As I started to get up, I was immediately surrounded by several men.
 I admit my first thought was they were going to take my wallet.
 But as I reached for my pocket, I realized they were just lifting me up to set me back on my feet.
-They were brushing me off, straightening my clothes and asking me if I was hurt in any way.
+They were brushing me off, straightening my clothes and asking me if I was hurt.

 I told them I was fine.
 But as I smiled at everyone to thank them, I suddenly noticed they were all smiling back.
-In fact, as I turned to see the other men, women, and children along the sidewalk, I noticed they too were smiling and asking if I was OK.
-After a minute, I thanked everyone again, smiled, and continued on my way.
+In fact, as I turned to see the other men, women, and children along the sidewalk, I noticed they, too, were smiling and asking if I was OK.
+After a minute, I thanked everyone again, smiled again, and continued on my way.

-Today, I am so very thankful for that brief moment in time, where a simple smile broke through a language barrier, where an Arab and an American understood each other, and where I came away a changed man.
+Today, I am so thankful for that brief moment in time when a simple smile broke through a language barrier, when an Arab and an American understood each other, and when I came away a changed man.

 Available in The Best of HeroicStories, Volume 1.